Discover Rabbi Aziral’s Kabbalistic…

 Parashat And Sidra Of…

-Parashat Shemini is the 26th weekly Torah portion in the annual Jewish cycle of Torah reading.
+Parashat Bamidbar is the 34th weekly Torah portion in the annual Jewish cycle of Torah reading.
 This parashat contains preview and then Chassidic, Talmud, Midrash, Czech and Zohar versions